-Beginning in 2004, the President of Suffolk University authorized the Psychology Department to award up to two, full-tuition fellowships based on commitment to study and treat people from culturally diverse and under-served populations.
+The Psychology Department awards up to two fellowships for students committed to serving individuals from culturally diverse and under-served populations through their research and clinical work.
 Please see the OUTREACH Fellowship page for more information.

 The Office of the Bursar is your best resource for getting information about your financial aid award.
 The material below is provided as a helpful guide specifically for students in the doctoral program in clinical psychology.
 However, if there are inconsistencies between this information and that provided to you by the Office of the Bursar, the Bursar's Office ruling stands.